HsnVahedi/engineerx-frontend/README.md

       };
     };

 These two serverless functions (`getStaticProps` and `getStaticPaths`) are used to generate all posts at build stage (`npm run build`).
-This means when a user's bowser requests a page, it's already there!
+This means that when a user's bowser requests a page, it's already there!
 But unlike static site generators, the created html files can get updated after that.

 Nextjs also provides `getServerSideProps` and `useSWR` hook for other scenarios.
 To read more about nextjs data-fetching check [this](https://nextjs.org/docs/basic-features/data-fetching) out.